GII/emdb_core/README.md

 ## Dependencies

-These are the dependencies required to use the e-MDB cognitive architecture software:
+These are the dependencies required to use this repository of the e-MDB cognitive architecture software:

 - ROS 2 Humble
-- Yamlloader 1.3.2
-- Pandas 2.1.0
-- Sklearn 1.4.2
-- Tensorflow 2.15.0
 - Numpy 1.24.3

 Other versions could work, but the indicated ones have proven to be functional.